timmens/metrics-ta/README.md

-# Econometrics 2 - Solutions
+# Econometrics 2 - Programming Solutions

-> Solutions to the computational exercises for Econometrics 2, Summer Term 2023,
+Solutions to the computational exercises for Econometrics 2, Summer Term 2023, University of Bonn.

-> University of Bonn
+> Tim Mensinger

 ______________________________________________________________________